Biomedical Science (BSc Honours) (Level 8)

 Application Closing Date:

 4 Years (8 semesters)

-NB: Agricultural Science is accepted as a subjectand attracts CAO points, but does not meet the requirement for the Laboratory Science Higher C3 subject.
+NB: Agricultural Science is accepted as a subject and attracts CAO points, but does not meet the requirement for the Laboratory Science subject.

-This work placement (or clinical placement) is now offered postgraduately.
-The BSc honours course is a four year course with the placement after graduation and this placement is optional.
-In order for graduates to be eligible to work as Medical Scientists in hospitals in the Ireland they must hold a BSc Honours degree qualification and have completed a clinical placement training which takes a full academic year.
+The work placement (clinical placement) is offered postgraduately and is optional.
+However, in order for graduates to be eligible to work as Medical Scientists in hospitals in Ireland, they must have completed a clinical placement training which takes a full academic year.

 Leaving Cert Subjects:

 Helpful subjects are Chemistry, Biology, Physics, Mathematics, and English.

 The honours degree course is offered jointly by Cork Institute of Technology and University College Cork.

 The CIT/UCC joint BSc (honours) Degree in Biomedical Science is one of only three Honours degrees in the Republic of Ireland which are recognised by the Academy of Medical Laboratory Sciences (professional body) as enabling graduates to practise in hospitals in the State.
 However, this BSc must be accompanied by a clinical placement training.
 Graduates of the BSc will be offered the opportunity to complete this placement in a designated hospital laboratory.